Hooray for Languages is a Rhode Island non-profit organization. We are a 501(c)(3) tax-exempt public charity.

 Anne Nichelson, Founder & Chair

 Anne founded Hooray for Languages in 2016.
 She is responsible for the vision, strategy, fundraising efforts, program development, volunteer outreach, and overall marketing and operations of the organization.
 She has a background in business with an undergraduate degree from Georgetown University and an M.B.A. from Babson College.
 She also has an M.A. in International Education with a concentration in Cross-Cultural Exchange & Training and Latin America from New York University.
 She has experience working in international education, higher education, and in the organic and natural food & beverage industry.
 She has founded a start-up import business, and she served as Secretary for a private foundation she established for a Fortune 500 company headquartered in Rhode Island.
-Anne also serves on the Board of Directors for Hope & Main, another non-profit organization in Rhode Island.
+Anne also served on the Board of Directors for Hope & Main, another non-profit organization in Rhode Island.

 Breawna Power Eaton, Treasurer